B2B Marketing for Microsoft CSP Partners in Central Asia (2026 Guide)

 - Results: cost savings in KZT, productivity improvement in hours/week

-Even anonymized case studies (“A logistics company in Almaty with 45 employees…”) work better than Microsoft’s global case studies.
+Even anonymized case studies (“A logistics company in Almaty with 45 employees.”) work better than Microsoft’s global case studies.

 5. Google Ads With Local Keyword Strategy

 Despite Telegram dominance, Google Ads still works for high-intent queries.
 The key: target Russian-language queries with local intent.
+For a deeper dive into hiring PPC help, see our Google Ads consultant guide.

 High-converting keywords (Russian):